-The completed model is a close reproduction of pit-head gear to be seen at collieries.
-In most ocdate mines the cages are raised and lowered by engines are still in use at many
+The completed model is a close reproduction of the pit-head gear to be seen at collieries.
+In most up-to-date mines the cages are raised and lowered by powerful electric winding machinery, but steam winding engines are still in use at many collieries.
+The great winding drums operate the cages at very high speeds.
+For example, at one well-known mine in Yorkshire the cages are raised from a depth of 2,850 feet to the surface in about 40 seconds.